flexera-public/policy_templates/cost/google/idle_compute_instances/README.md

 ## What it does

 This Policy Template checks for idle instance in Google Compute Engine and then terminates them upon approval.
-This is meant to be run as a monthly policy.

 ## Functional Details